Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 Python

-Matplotlib: Package matplotlib.pyplot for creating, displaying, and saving figures/colorplots.  for making colour plot,
+Matplotlib: Package matplotlib.pyplot for creating, displaying, and saving figures/colorplots.

 Path: For extracting and exporting/saving files out of a drive location.